clarevoyance/azureml-mlops/README.md

 ### Step 6: Consume Model Endpoint

 Once the model is deployed, we will use the `endpoint.py` script provided to interact with the trained model.
 We will also modify the `scoring_uri` and `key` to match the key for the service and the URI that was generated after deployment.
+This can be found in the 'Consume' tab of the endpoint.
 For the purpose of security, the keys have been regenerated and removed from this repository.

+In addition, we have also run a benchmark test using Apache Bench.

 ![](images/ch6_1.png)